Making the Family Mealtime Stick, by Cara Day

 4. Setting the table is an important part of sharing a meal.
 Children can make simple place cards to be put at each person’s seat.
 Simply folding a small rectangular piece of paper in half and writing each person’s name is good enough.
 It can become more involved by adding decorative scissors, stickers and special pens.
 Place cards only take a few minutes to make and kids love to do it.
 It also occupies one or more children during the preparation time.
 Simple flowers from outside (or bought) can be put in small vases (or a juice glass) and put on the table.
 Lighting a candle, or two or three, for the middle of the table says, “This is special.”
 It is special.
 It is your time to be with the people you call your own.
 It’s the subtleties of making the mundane special that bind your children to your family, and creates the specialness that is “home.”
 A key part of your family fraternity.

 5. Manners 101.
-Families who skip the family mealtime also miss out on one of the most important times for teaching basic manners.
+Families who skip the family mealtime also miss out on one of the most important times for teaching basic manners and self-regulation skills.
 Mastery of basic manners is critical because using basic manners requires significant self-regulation.
 Self-regulation is the key to delayed gratification and strong self-confidence.
 Children need large doses of manners instruction at every age.
 This includes learning to sit up straight, to keep one hand in the lap, to speak when no one else is speaking, to use the Multiplier and Divider Rules, to make eye contact with the speaker, to chew with your mouth closed, to offer the last of something before taking it, to kindly ask for things to be passed–and the list goes on.